Now that you understand the mechanism, the incentives, and the political alignment—here's what it looks like for one person.

 The providers Bob selects are focused on the outcomes they're good at delivering.
 A healthcare provider isn't trying to also be a career coach.
 An entrepreneurship incubator isn't pretending to be a housing agency.
 The market has organized itself around specialization and effectiveness, because that's what earns credits.

 A year later, Bob's life looks different—but it looks good.
-Maybe he launched that small business.
-Maybe he decided this was his moment to step back, pursue interests he never had time for, and effectively retire at 43 with his family secure.
-Maybe a new kind of role emerged that genuinely excited him.
-The point is: Bob had the resources, the support, and the agency to choose his own path.
-He wasn't shuffled into a retraining program for a job that would be automated next year.
+Maybe his family simply had the stability to breathe and regroup.
+Maybe he retrained into a new kind of role that genuinely excited him.
+Maybe he started something of his own.
+The point isn't that everyone becomes an entrepreneur—it's that Bob had the resources, the support, and the agency to choose his own path, rather than being shuffled into a retraining program for a job that would be automated next year.

 Bob assigns his credit voluntarily because he's genuinely grateful.
 He wasn't "on the dole."
 He received professional support from providers that had every incentive to help him and his family build a meaningful new chapter.
 And the providers earned their credits—because Congress structured the system so that real outcomes are what gets rewarded.